Vinay-AShield-Dev-io/MO-data-extractor/README.md

 ## 4. Usage

 ### run instruction
-This script takes 2 command line inputs. this application is designed to run and generate reports for every hour.
+This script optionally takes 2 command line inputs. this application is designed to run and generate reports for every hour's 5th minute.

 1. `from ISO Datetime`: the first command line input is the ISO datetime: start datetime
 2. `from ISO Datetime`: the second command line input is the ISO datetime: end datetime